michelou/spring-examples/RESOURCES.md

 - [What is the Difference between Spring Boot and Spring?][blog_alibaba] by Alibaba Clouder, August 2021.
 - [Demystifying Spring Boot][blog_williams] by Jordan Williams, December 2020.
 - [Why Spring Boot Embedded Server is so important?][blog_suresh] by Suresh, October 2020.
+- [How to Make Parallel Calls in Java Spring Boot Application and How to Test Them?][blog_janvier] by Marc Janvier, September 2019.
 - [Spring Boot 2.0 — Project Structure and Best Practices (Part 2)][blog_khandelwal_2] by Arpit Khandelwal, March 2019.
 - [Spring Boot 2.0 — Project Structure and Best Practices (Part 1)][blog_khandelwal_1] by Arpit Khandelwal, March 2019.
 - [Spring Boot Actuator – Application Monitoring Made Easy][blog_kumar] by Susheel Kumar, July 2016.